 These paintings explore the representation of women’s bodies through precolonial and postcolonial perspectives, addressing the colonial gaze and its lasting impact on visual culture.
-Centering brown bodies, the works reflect on visibility, rest, and embodiment as acts of presence and resistance.
+Centering brown and migrant bodies, the works reflect on visibility, rest, and embodiment as acts of presence and resistance.

 Selected Works